The DUFF: Reception

 Lindsey Bahr of the Associated Press gave the film a positive review, saying "While it's neither as biting as Mean Girls nor as sweetly referential as Easy A, the earnest and sometimes amusing The DUFF is a fine addition to the canon."
 Sheri Linden of The Hollywood Reporter gave the film a positive review, saying "Its central pair of unlikely allies will engage young audiences' sympathy.
 They're smartly played by Mae Whitman and Robbie Amell, whose warmth and comic chops keep the movie buoyant."
-Kyle Smith of the New York Post gave the film two and a half stars out of four, saying "This winsome comedy is a little low in the stakes department, not to mention predictable, but it gets an "A" for charm."
 Kevin P. Sullivan of Entertainment Weekly gave the film a B−, saying "The DUFF won't stay with you far past its runtime.
 But as a vehicle, it's ample proof that we should be seeing more of Mae Whitman."
 Amy Nicholson of LA Weekly gave the film a C, saying "The DUFF doesn't seem to know what its point actually is.
 It's pro-self-acceptance and also pro-makeover.
 It's about liking yourself, and how you'd like yourself better with a boyfriend."
 Inkoo Kang of TheWrap gave the film a positive review, saying "Mae Whitman reveals herself to be one of the funniest actresses of her generation in a spot-on and endlessly quotable take on teenage 'dramz' in 2015."
 Michael Phillips of the Chicago Tribune gave the film two out of four stars, saying "You know what would be revolutionary?
 Making a really good movie about a three-dimensional teenage female character that doesn't start and finish with both eyes on the same old punishing character types."